 For nearly two decades, Dr. Boslego worked for the Walter Reed Army Institute of Research in vaccine research—both in the laboratory and in clinical trials.
 He also directed the Armed Forces Research Institute of Medical Sciences in Thailand for three years.

 Dr. Boslego received his medical education at George Washington University after graduating from the United States Military Academy.

 Brendan Crabb, PhD (Chair)

-Professor Brendan Crabb is a research scientist and Director and CEO of the Macfarlane Burnet Institute for Medical Research and Public Health (Burnet Institute).
-The Burnet Institute is Australia’s largest independent global health research organization and is committed to achieving better health for poor and vulnerable communities via a combination of medical research, education, and public health.
-His personal expertise is in infectious diseases, and the primary driver for his group’s current research is the development of a malaria vaccine and the identification of new targets for therapeutic intervention.
+Professor Brendan Crabb is Director and CEO of the Burnet Institute in Melbourne.
+Prof. Crabb's expertise is in the study of infectious diseases, particularly those affecting the developing world.
+The primary driver for his own laboratory's research is the development of a malaria vaccine and the identification of new targets for therapeutic intervention.

-Professor Crabb holds professorial appointments at The University of Melbourne and La Trobe and Monash Universities, and until his appointment at the Burnet Institute, was a Senior Principal Research Fellow of the National Health & Medical Research Council of Australia and an International Research Fellow of the Howard Hughes Medical Institute in the United States.
+Prof. Crabb holds professorial appointments at The University of Melbourne and Monash Universities.
+Until his appointment as Director of the Burnet Institute, he was a Senior Principal Research Fellow of the National Health & Medical Research Council of Australia and an International Research Fellow of the US-based Howard Hughes Medical Institute.

 Tom Monath, MD